mrserverless/docker-3musketeers/README.md

 ## Versioning

-This image will always be built with tag `latest` so tools will be always up to date.
-This may cause issues to your usage of this image if any tool has a breaking change.
+This image will always be built with the tag `latest` so tools will always be up to date.
+This may cause issues if any tool has a breaking change.
+For instance, if Cookiecutter introduces a breaking change then the Cookiecutter templates may need to be updated.

 ## Docker build process